Joern314/GWB19-Data/turn5/wiki/wiki_divines.md

 **Origin:** One of Lyva's scales broke loose, combined with the last remnants of that Act Feyrun threw through the sun, and turned into Sunda.

 **Further Explanation:** Not really sure what needs to be elaborated on, as I'm mostly just planning on doing character stuff this game.
 No big plans from me.

-###Glypha

-/u/Senelaria

-**Spheres**: Fear and Flesh

-**Appearance**: At first glance she looks like a beautiful young woman, but the less you pay attention to her, the more you can perceive the rotting corpse underneath the exterior shell.

-In her more human-looking stage of appearance, she seems to have white skin, blue eyes and black hair, while wearing a pretty, white dress.

-But the more unfocused someone's look becomes on her the more the pale and blotchy skin of a corpse, the stitches keeping her rotting body parts together and the matted and filthy strands of hair shine through.
-As well as talons on her fingers and sharp and very hungry teeth.

-**Plans and Style**: Make mortal suffer for leaving their unliving relatives to rot and die in filth.

-**Origin**: Many of the mortals could not bear to kill the Unliving their loved ones on the verge of death eventually become.
-And so they relinquish the nearly dead in the wilds to turn into the unliving and eventually be killed by someone else.
-One such place is a ravine the people of this world tend to toss their dead relatives into, therefrom the unliving born of their corpses can not return to do harm.

-Invariably either forced to eat each other, feed on themselves or starve a lot of magic is collected in one place, whenever more than a few of the Unliving are tossed into the ravine.
-From this collective suffering and magical inferno rose Glypha.

-**Further explanation**: Stitching together corpse flesh to make monsters.
-Terrify mortals for vengeance.

 ## Minor Gods